-Preteens or middle schoolers can do many tasks on their own and can be held responsible for them without constant reminders.
-At this age, many families decide to create a chore chart or task list for their children.
-Then, parents can hold the child responsible and check just once a day to see that things were checked off the list or chart.
-This helps children learn not only self-reliance but how to be responsible for themselves when nobody is looking.
+Preteens or middle schoolers can do many tasks independently and be held responsible for them without constant reminders.
+Many families decide to create a chore chart or task list for their children at this age.
+Parents can hold their children accountable and check just once a day to mark things off the list or chart; this helps kids learn self-reliance and to be responsible for themselves when no one is looking.

-In addition to all the tasks listed in the sections above for younger ages, children between the ages of 10 and 13 should be able to do the following chores:
+In addition to the tasks listed in the sections above for younger kids, children between the ages of 10 and 13 should be able to do the following chores:

 - Wash the dishes or load the dishwasher without assistance